 What is Ubuntu?

 I like using the open-source linux distribution called "Ubuntu" as the operating system on most of my PCs.
 Why?
 It's free!
 And more efficient, and more socially cooperative in spirit.
-(I also have Windows PCs, a Mac notebook, an iPad and a Kindle Fire tablet.)
+(I also have Windows PCs, a Mac notebook, a couple iPads and a few Kindle Fire tablets, a samsung smartphone and a feature phone.)
 Here's a definition of Ubuntu:"I am what I am because of who we all are."
 (From a translation offered by Liberian peace activist Leymah Gbowee.)

 A person with Ubuntu is open and available to others, affirming of others, does not feel threatened that others are able and good, for he or she has a proper self-assurance that comes from knowing that he or she belongs in a greater whole and is diminished when others are humiliated or diminished, when others are tortured or oppressed.